WadeLaucasia/Prior-HOI/README.md

 <div align="center">
   <img src="Figure/f1.png" width="900px" />
 </div>
 Figure 3.
 Visualization of the attention maps for HOI decoder.
-It can be seen from the figure that PKR-HOI pays different attention to the contextual information in the HOI prediction process.
-PKR-HOI pays more attention to the entities with interactive relationships.
+It can be seen from the figure that Prior-HOI pays different attention to the contextual information in the HOI prediction process.
+Prior-HOI pays more attention to the entities with interactive relationships.
 Moreover, our method attends to recognize different actions(e.g. *hold* and *stand*) in the same image by paying attention to different areas.
 <hr/>

 ## Preparation